rdswyc/DataStructures/BinaryTree/README.md

 ### ShowPaths

 Utility to print all the root-to-leaf paths for the `Tree`.
+It uses a Depth First Search.
 For a compact display, it will only print the keys.

 ```